anthonynsimon/timeflake/README.md

 - **Efficient.** 128 bits are used to encode a timestamp in milliseconds (48 bits) and a cryptographically generated random number (80 bits).
 - **Flexible.** Out of the box encodings in 128-bit unsigned int, hex, URL-safe base62 and raw bytes.
 Fully compatible with uuid.UUID.

 \* Please consider how the [Birthday Paradox](https://betterexplained.com/articles/understanding-the-birthday-paradox/) might affect your use case.
-Also read security note on this readme.
+Also read the security note on this readme.

 ## Why?
 This could be useful to you, if you're looking for a UUID with the following properties: